 Mackmyra distillery was conceived, like so many other good ideas, over a dram.
 In 2001, eight friends from the Royal Institute for Technology in Stockholm met for a skiing trip, each of them, by sheer coincidence, taking a bottle of whisky along for sharing.
 The topic of conversation naturally turned to the lack of any whisky industry in their homeland, a country that appeared to be generously equipped with all one could possibly need for such an undertaking.

-Within a year, the company was registered and extensive planning eventually led to the acquisition in 2002 of an old mill in the village of Mackmyra, outside the city of Gävle.
+Within a year, a company had been registered and extensive planning eventually led to the acquisition in 2002 of an old mill in the village of Mackmyra, outside the city of Gävle.
 The first Mackmyra whisky was released in 2006 and in 2011, work began on a second distillery in order to bolster the sites production capabilities.

 Mackmyra prides itself on the use of local ingredients with water coming from a local esker and Peat cut from a bog at nearby Osterfarnebo.
 Barley is grown on Swedish land and a large proportion of the spirit is matured in Swedish oak.